 To better define what constitutes value to the customer, The Gund Company uses the formula below to guide our daily actions.

-While the Value formula is not able to produce a specific meaningful number, it shows us the mathematical relationship between Value and its critical components.
+While the Value formula cannot produce a specific, meaningful number, it shows us the mathematical relationship between Value and its critical components.

 - As Quality improves, Value increases.